JennaScvl/The-Impossible-Deposits/README.md

 ---

-### *Fundamentals of Archaeological Chronology*, 9th edition (2131), Chapter 1, "Special Reference Points" (excerpt)
+*Fundamentals of Archaeological Chronology, 9th edition (2131), Chapter 1, "Special Reference Points" (excerpt)*

-**The Twinkies Horizon** (1334 ± 10 BCE deposition; 2061 CE manufacture) and **the Coca-Cola Horizon** (c.
+The Twinkies Horizon (1334 ± 10 BCE deposition; 2061 CE manufacture) and the Coca-Cola Horizon (c.
 320 BCE deposition; manufacture pending, projected 2140s–2160s CE) denote the two securely documented instances of manufacturing–deposition decoupling (MDD).
 The student should note the field's terminology with some care.
 "Horizon" is used in the standard archaeological sense, a chronological marker of exceptional reliability, and the usage is not ironic: no objects in the global record have better-constrained deposition dates, and one of them additionally possesses, uniquely among all artefacts ever excavated, a manufacture date documented to the day *by the manufacturer*.

 The student should further note what the horizons are not.
 They are not evidence of anachronistic technology transfer: no site associated with either horizon shows any cultural, technical, or economic perturbation whatsoever.
 Fourth-century Chu did not learn to draw aluminium.
 The New Kingdom baked as it had always baked.
 The deposits changed nothing at their end of the interval, and at our end they have changed only us.